OvOtter/OVOtter.github.io/README.md

 # Compilation of websites created by me!
 - Hedgehog's Dilemma (July 2022)
-- Official Website of CeNCE (Jan 2023)
+- Official Website of CeNCE (Archieved version as of Jan 2023)